fabiana2611/fabiana2611.github.io/_posts/2025/2025-05-14-github-foundation.md

           <li>Pro: code completion [no limit], chat[no limit], chat in GH Mobile</li>
           <li>Business:
             <ul>
-              <li>Completion, chat, char in GH Mobile, file exclusion, organization wide policy, audit logs, support for public and private repositories, manage policies at the enterprise or organization level.</li>
+              <li>Completion, chat, char in GH Mobile, file exclusion, organization wide policy, audit logs, support for public and private repositories, manage policies at the enterprise or organization level</li>
               <li>Allows the organization to configure the service to meet company-wide policies and exclude specific files from being evaluated.</li>
-              <li>Designed for organizations that need data privacy and security features.</li>
+              <li>Designed for organizations that need data privacy and security features</li>
-              <li>It has the ability to restrict AI-generated code suggestions based on organization policies.</li>
+              <li>It has the ability to restrict AI-generated code suggestions based on organization policies</li>
-              <li>Provides an IP (intellectual property) indemnity clause that covers claims against the generated code in certain scenarios.</li>
+              <li>Provides an IP (intellectual property) indemnity clause that covers claims against the generated code in certain scenarios</li>
             </ul>
           </li>
           <li>Enterprise:
             <ul>
-              <li>All the previows + Copilot Knowladge bases[improve accuracy - dedicated repository that holds all the relevant documentation, code, and libraries; make the contents available for enhanced coding suggestions, ensuring that organization-specific practices are reflected in Copilot’s output], fine tuning a custom LLM, SAML SSO.</li>
+              <li>All the previows + Copilot Knowladge bases (improve accuracy - dedicated repository that holds all the relevant documentation, code, and libraries; make the contents available for enhanced coding suggestions, ensuring that organization-specific practices are reflected in Copilot’s output), fine tuning a custom LLM, SAML SSO</li>
-              <li>Provides the ability to manage licenses and users at scale.</li>
+              <li>Provides the ability to manage licenses and users at scale</li>
-              <li>Analyzes commit messages, file changes, and project context to generate a concise pull request summary.</li>
+              <li>Analyzes commit messages, file changes, and project context to generate a concise pull request summary</li>
-              <li>Best option for large organizations with strict privacy and security concerns.</li>
+              <li>Best option for large organizations with strict privacy and security concerns</li>
-              <li>It includes advanced privacy controls, like the ability to configure context exclusions, enforce corporate policy integration, and ensure that sensitive codebases are handled securely.</li>
+              <li>It includes advanced privacy controls, like the ability to configure context exclusions, enforce corporate policy integration, and ensure that sensitive codebases are handled securely</li>
-              <li>Enterprise-grade privacy standards.</li>
+              <li>Enterprise-grade privacy standards</li>
             </ul>
           </li>
         </ul>